0yco/AcademicProjects/README.md

 **Here are the most interesting and fun projects I've done at Epitech and Chung-Ang University !**

+> [!IMPORTANT]
+> You can now see those projects filtered by category on my Portfolio [here](https://enzo-daumalle.fr/) !
+It's more simple to navigate and see the projects that you want to see 😄

 ## Index

 ### Tek1